 Hibiscus is often used for decoration purposes and adds great beauty to the garden.
 In India, hibiscus is used as an offering to the goddess Kali, and Lord Ganesh.
 It is also used as an ingredient in hair care remedies.
 Hibiscus flowers are well known for providing several health benefits.
 The Pharaohs used hibiscus tea and it is still common in Egyptian weddings.
 It has a tangy, citrusy flavor and is often used in the preparation of salads and candies.
 There are three major types of hibiscus flowers:

 Tropical hibiscus is native to Hawaii.
 It belongs to the Malvaceae family.
-They are identified by their shiny leaves, bright and vibrant blooms.
+They are identified by their shiny leaves, and bright and vibrant blooms.
 It is available in a plethora of colors.

 Perennial hibiscus is a name given to a large group of hibiscus which go dormant in winter and reappear during springs.
 Perennial hibiscus is cold and tolerant but some often die below 28 degrees, lasting for less than 5 hours and can be destroyed easily during infrequent cold snaps.

 Hardy hibiscus is a member of the Mallow family.
 They are the largest hibiscus with showy flowers with 8 inches wide blooms.
 Hardy flowers are very hardy in colder climates.
 They get back to the ground in winter and return in the spring.
 It is mostly available in white, pink and red colors.
-These flowers do not survive in hot, wet summers but live much longer in cool and dry climates.
+These captivating flowers do not survive in hot, wet summers but live much longer in cool and dry climates.
 A hardy hibiscus is a late bloomer with green spots and continues to flower until the frost kills the last of the buds.

 So here is all the hibiscus flower information that you will need!